enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 15 - Graph theory.md

 Why are movement correction important for defining links in graph theory?
 	- bc movements affect long distance corr in Physical space - they reduce those corr.
 But increase the corr. between brain region that are closed increase
-	- Therefore you should add parm. to check the mvm
+	- Therefore you should add parm. to check the mvmt parameters. computing framewise displacement (the mvmt parameters) and DVARDS (take the images, make a Root mean squared, and if there's a large change that means, there's more movement in the change of our Betas/Analysis... basically you're fucked.)
+	- Delete the images that are really affected by noise (pretty violent)
+	- Interpolate the data point affected by noise: Use ICA-AROMA (P14)

+Now how are links defined?